 The math is true, but it's misleading.
 The secret of making money in the stock market is patience.
 See, for example, Peter Lynch's One Up on Wall Street or John Bogle's The Little Book of Common Sense Investing for more details.

-If you believe the hype all over the Internet, people make quick money with penny stocks.
-Unfortunately, you're not likely to get rich if you buy penny stocks.
+If you believe the hype all over the Internet, penny stocks make quick money for savvy investors.
+Unfortunately, you're not likely to get rich off penny stocks.
 You're more likely to lose money.

-Are penny stocks worth it?
-These cheap stocks (microcaps, smallcaps, however you hear about them) aren't like normal stocks.
+Most of the time, penny stocks aren't worth the risks.
+Penny stocks—microcaps, small caps, whatever they're called—aren't like normal stocks.
 They're not listed on any major stock exchange.
 Even if you have a good online broker, you may have to jump through hoops to buy them, even signing a waiver with your broker.

 Which Cheap Stocks are Good Stocks?

 Finding a good company to buy means looking for a bargain business that can turn things around.
-A good penny stock exhibits several characteristics.
+What makes a penny stock a good stock?
+Several characteristics:

-The company must actually make money.
-A company that loses money isn't worth your investment.
+- The company must actually make money.
+A company that loses money is a bad investment.
 You might as well sell everything off and invest in another business.

 All three factors reduce the risk of investing.
 Great penny stocks may truly exist, but the odds are against them.